 Get Help From a Doctor

-If you have unexplained stomach pain that is prolonged or repeated, you need to visit a doctor.
-If you discover that you have an ulcer it's important to get medical treatment and advice.
-If your problem is an ulcer and you're waiting for prescribed medications to work, however, dietary and lifestyle changes could be a big help in relieving your pain and perhaps in preventing another ulcer from forming.
+If you have unexplained stomach pain that is prolonged or repeated, you need to visit a doctor for a diagnosis.
+If you discover that you have an ulcer or another health problem, it's important to get medical treatment and advice.
+If your problem is an ulcer and you're waiting for prescribed medications to work, dietary and lifestyle changes could be a big help in relieving your pain and perhaps in preventing another ulcer from forming.

 © 2013 Linda Crampton